 4. Do I have to be an uber-athelete to attend COLT?
 I don't have much outdoor experience, will this be a problem at COLT?

-You don’t have to be an athlete to attend COLT, although the fitter a student is, the easier it is to learn and there is less chance of injury.
+You don’t have to be an athlete to attend COLT, although the fitter a student is, the more easily they will be able to master new activities and there is less chance of injury.
 We ask that all students be in good health and to arrive at COLT in reasonably good shape.
-The physically hard part of the course is not so much any one activity, but the day after day after day of constant effort.
-One often finds the mental strain of maintaining a high level of concentration harder than anything physical that we do.
-Because every activity is a new activity for at least some of the course students, we start out at the beginning with every activity.
-Thus it is fine with us if a student does not have experience in any of the skill components of the course.
-We expect students to learn quickly and get the basics as soon as possible, but we do not expect them to be anything but a beginner.
-Most students however, have at least a little experience in at least some of the course activities, as well as all students should have some previous hiking, camping and working within a group experience.
+The physically challenging part of the course is not so much any one activity, but the day to day constant effort required in each part of the course.
+The mental strain of maintaining a high level of concentration can be more difficult than anything physical we do.
+We don’t expect all students to have experience in any of the skill components of the course, and because every activity is new for at least some of the course students, we start at the beginning with each one.
+We do though, expect students to learn quickly and get the basics as soon as possible.
+Most students should have at least a little experience in some of the course activities such as hiking and camping, as well as experience working in a group.

 Back To Top

 Foreign students are encouraged to attend and we usually have one or two per group.
 We value the diversity and cultural exchange that comes with having foreign students.
 A working command of the English language is however, a must.